Exclusive: Sri Lanka risks EU trade concessions if any back-sliding on rights

 “I don’t know what his policy on reconciliation would be like.
 I have fears it won’t be the one we agreed on,” Margue said.

+Rajapaksa was not available for comment, but his son Namal Rajapaksa, who is a member of parliament, defended the family’s record and cautioned against pre-judging policies of the administration.

+“Reconciliation has, and always will be, a focal area for us.
+If there is concern that GSP will need to be withdrawn, these concerns are unfounded and presupposed in error,” he said.

 Soon after he was appointed prime minister on Oct.
-26 he said he would work to end political and ethnic divisions and “eschew the politics of hate”, protect human rights and the independence of the judiciary and establish law and order”.
+26 Rajapaksa also struck a conciliatory note, saying he would “eschew the politics of hate”, protect human rights and the independence of the judiciary and establish law and order”.

 Sirisena suspended parliament last week, after he sacked Wickremesinghe.
 Wickremesinghe has denounced his removal as illegal.